Once your child starts playschool, they will begin to see the importance of letters, stories and the alphabet.

 Playing games with your child including singing silly songs that may have you on the end of your tether by the end of the day are a good way to get your child thinking and learning.
 Avoid handing over tech devices at too young an age as this will stimulate your kids and they will prefer to use devices if given the chance.

 The best way is to allow your child to find a love for stories and enjoy reading with you while understanding they will learn how to read themselves properly in the future.
-Writing begins at home too with simply handing your child crayons and pencils and watching how they use them.
-Providing pads and colours to enjoy while investing in paints and other art or craft supplies.
+Writing begins at home too by simply handing your child crayons and pencils and watching how they use them.

 Learning to write can be tricky but most kids love learning how to write their name and even before your nipper starts school you should work on writing skills.
 Show your child how to hold a pencil or crayon and let your child begin to pick up the pencil and work on their scribbles to start with.
 Let your child trace over words you write on a sheet and encourage them to play games like ‘join the dots’ to work on their coordination.